Pitchnogle/bookwork/head_first_java/README.md

 ### Notes

 I've been using Windows 10 WSL with Ubuntu and VS Code as the editor.
 In general, this has been fine.
 However, the WSL currently has some issues with sound -- it doesn't seem to make any!
-Starting in Chapter 11 with the MIDI content, when the programs are launched via WSL, a *javax.sound.midi.MidiUnavailableException* thrown.
+Starting in Chapter 11 with the MIDI content, when the programs are launched via WSL, a *javax.sound.midi.MidiUnavailableException* exception is thrown.
 However. if compiled using Windows version of OpenJDK and launched from Windows *cmd* or *powershell* then the sound does work.